GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/configuring-tapcart-within-tolstoy-for-feed-implementation.md

 ### Configuring Tolstoy for Feed Implementation

-**The feed can be implemented either from the Homefeed Top Bar or via Navigation Item.**
+The feed can be implemented either from the **Homefeed Top Bar** or via **Navigation Item**.
 Please note, only Tapcart users on an Enterprise plan can use the Navigation item implementation.

-7. Choose if it's a home page top bar or navigation item, and then click **Done**.
+1. Choose if it's a home page top bar or navigation item, and then click **Done**.

    ![image](https://github.com/user-attachments/assets/b11d0eec-216b-45de-b8fa-ef49b565efe1)